 Days 10 to 12: At sea towards Antarctica, possibly Elephant Island

 Weather and ice will dictate our crossing of the Scotia Sea from South Georgia to Antarctica, leading us perhaps to Elephant Island.

 As we cruise south-west towards Antarctica, we cross increasingly polar waters.
 True Antarctic species become more prominent, but total numbers and diversity will drop.
 Our informative onboard lectures will continue to provide breaks from the hours of photographing seabirds, whales, dolphins and icebergs.
-At some point, we will encounter sea-ice, and it is at the ice-edge where we increase our chances capturing high-Antarctic species, such as Snow Petrel, Chinstrap Penguin and the predatory Leopard Seal
+At some point, we will encounter sea-ice, and it is at the ice-edge where we increase our chances of capturing high-Antarctic species, such as Snow Petrel, Chinstrap Penguin and the predatory Leopard Seal.

 As we edge ever closer to the frozen continent, large icebergs announce our arrival in Antarctic waters.
 If conditions allow, we will hope to see the dark cliffs of Elephant Island appear on the horizon.
 If conditions and time allow, we will attempt a landing at Point Wild on Elephant Island.